jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AttributeError: 'TestPerson' object has no attribute 'year_of_birth'

-* then I make the same change for it
+* same problem, same solution

   .. code-block:: python